 Pedestrians should be able to see where they're going when walking at night, feel secure walking in the dark, and feel confident that drivers will see them when crossing the street.
 However, only 32% of surveyed residents say they are satisfied with the quality of overhead lighting along pathways and at crossings.
+While Montgomery County requires sidewalks or sidepaths within the right-of-way to be lit, the State Highway Administration does not have a similar requirement along state roadways.
 The key actions highlight three avenues to achieving improved pedestrian lighting countywide.